China's HNA to sell some or all of $6.3 billion Hilton stake

 HNA sold its 25 percent stakes in Park Hotels & Resorts (PK.N) and Hilton Grand Vacations Inc (HGV.N) in March.
 Both stakes were worth a total of $2.5 billion and were sold in the open market.

+(The story corrects to “first 11 months of last year” from “this year” in fifth paragraph.)

-Reporting by Ankit Ajmera in BENGALURU and Koh Gui Qing in NEW YORK; Editing by Bernard Orr
+Reporting by Ankit Ajmera in BENGALURU and Koh Gui Qing in NEW YORK; Editing by Bernard Orr and Dan Grebler